Welcome to the Muskingum University ResNet Program

-In order to connect your computer to the Residential Network, students should simply connect their computers to a network switch or data port in the room, and then open a web browser (such as Internet Explorer, Netscape, or Firefox).
-At that point, the registration process will begin automatically.
+In order to connect your computer to the Residential Network, students should simply connect their computers to a network switch or data port in the room, and then open a web browser (such as Internet Explorer, Chrome, or Firefox).
+At that point, the registration process will automatically begin.

 If you would like to register a video game console, please see the instructions below.